jordanprescott/shiv_capstone/depth_map/wjstuff/demo_5/README.md

 <tr>
 <td>

-This is the fourth demo for our CAPSTONE project **CViSion**.
+This is the fifth demo for our CAPSTONE project **CViSion**.
 CViSion is an audio guide for the visually impaired that uses AI object detection, depth maps, and other modules to process video input.
 Based on the detections, spatial audio is generated for the user through headphones.

 </td>
 <td>